 Many of these issues had a direct and negative impact on the thought leadership and continuing education webinar registration numbers, making it very difficult to justify the value and cost of the webinar series.

 Fish & Richardson chose ON24 because of its experience serving the needs of the legal industry in continuing education and thought leadership.
 In particular, the firm was sold on the ON24 Webcast Elite platform’s user-friendly webcast-creation tools, interactive widgets and powerful event-reporting analytics.

 The firm utilizes the Twitter and Facebook widgets within the webcast console to generate social media engagement throughout the hour-long webinars.
 Within 24 hours after a live webinar, an archived version (audio and slides) is posted on their corporate website and various microsites.
 Follow-up emails are sent to all registrants — attendees as well as no-shows — that include:

 - A plug for the firm’s Twitter handle

 - The upcoming webinar schedule, with appropriate registration links

-Growing the webinar series three-fold, strengthening the brand recognition
+Growing the webinar series three-fold, strengthening thought leadership

 Since Fish & Richardson began presenting its monthly post-grant practice webinars on Webcast Elite, the firm has expanded its webinars series schedule to include two additional practices: litigation and patent.
 The practice-specific webinars are held on the same day of each month, the second, third and fourth Wednesdays.